xnohat/docker-adonis/README.md

 /
 -/etc : all config files of stack
  --/app : all specific app config files
-  --/.env : .env file of AdonisJS app
--/src : source code of app
+  --/.env.dev : .env file of AdonisJS app but for DEV environment --/.env.prod : .env file of AdonisJS app but for PROD environment -/src : source code of app
 -/.env : .env file of Docker Compose
 -/build.sh : build script tool